-The above chart shows how we are correct more than 90% of the time in terms of the USA AQI categories we report we provide.
+The above chart shows how we are correct more than 90% of the time in terms of the USA AQI categories we report (i.e. unhealthy, healthy).

 10) Why is BreezoMeter's Information Different from My Local Source?

-First of all, official information only takes into account information from government station sensors, whereas BreezoMeter adopts a multi-data approach as explained above.
+First of all, official information only takes into account the information from government station sensors,.
+BreezoMeter on the other hand adopts a multi-data approach as explained above.